 Intersection for the Arts is a bedrock Bay Area arts nonprofit that’s dedicated to helping artists grow.
-Through vital resources, including fiscal sponsorship, low-cost coworking and event space, and professional development, we empower people to continue creating, thinking big, and taking weird and wonderful risks in today’s rapidly evolving world.
+Through vital resources, including fiscal sponsorship, low-cost coworking and event space, and professional development programs, we empower people to continue creating, thinking big, and taking weird and wonderful risks.

 We take the stance that artists should be at the top of the systems that were originally created to support their work.
 Art institutions would not exist but for artists’ creativity, sweat, blood, tears, and enormously generous hearts.
 We support those who take matters into their own capable hands and make their own opportunities.
 We stand by artists every day in their efforts to make our communities better, healthier, more exciting and dynamic places to live our lives.

 Community – Passion – Transparency – Professionalism – Diversity – Equity – Accessibility – Connection – Rigor – Humor

 We strive to:

 Serve our community of artists and cultural workers and their respective communities in turn;